al1sant0s/Hypothesis-Tests/README.md

      this is the ratio between the variances.
    * sig: the significance level used for this test.
    * alternative: determines the direction of the test.
 The values available are the following: "left", "right", "bilateral".

-### `HypoPropTest(self, P, n, pi0, sig = 0.05, alternative = "bilateral")`
-Used to perform tests for one proportion.
-   * P: the sample proportion.
-   * n: the size of the sample which the P proportion was taken from.
-   * pi0: this represents the value under null hypothesis.
-The true value of the proportion in the population.
-   * sig: the significance level used for this test.
-   * alternative: determines the direction of the test.
-The values available are the following: "left", "right", "bilateral".

-### `HypoProp02Test(self, p1, p2, n1, n2, pi0 = 0, sig = 0.05, alternative = "bilateral")`
+### `HypoPropTest(self, p1, n1, p2, n2, pi0 = 0, sig = 0.05, alternative = "bilateral")`
-Used to perform tests for two proportions.
+Used to perform tests for one or two proportions.
    * p1: the sample 01 proportion.
+   * n1: the size of the sample 01 which the p1 proportion was taken from.
    * p2: the sample 02 proportion.
-   * n1: the size of the sample 01 which the p1 proportion was taken from.
    * n2: the size of the sample 02 which the p2 proportion was taken from.
    * pi0: this represents the value under null hypothesis.
+For one proportion test this is the true value of the proportion in the population.
-The value of the difference between the two proportions in the populations.
+     For two proportions test this is the value of the difference between the two proportions in the populations.
    * sig: the significance level used for this test.
    * alternative: determines the direction of the test.
 The values available are the following: "left", "right", "bilateral".